Tail Distribution of Regret in Optimistic Reinforcement Learning: Introduction

 At the same time, the tail behavior of regret in RL is still poorly understood.
 Most existing analyses deliver bounds of the form

 for a fixed confidence level $\delta \in (0,1)$, typically by combining a union bound with martingale concentration inequalities.
 While such high-probability guarantees are useful, they only describe the regret distribution at a single point and require the user to choose $\delta$ in advance.
-By contrast, in many safety-critical applications, such as healthcare decision making, robotic control in human environments, and financial risk management \cite{inamdar2024comprehensive}, one would like a more detailed characterization of the entire tail distribution of regret, that is, explicit bounds on $\mathbb P(R_K \geq x)$ that hold for all thresholds $x \ge \E[R_K]$.
+By contrast, in many safety-critical applications, such as healthcare decision making, robotic control in human environments, and financial risk management \cite{inamdar2024comprehensive}, one would like a more detailed characterization of the entire tail distribution of regret, that is, explicit bounds on $\PP(R_K \geq x)$ that hold for all thresholds $x \ge \E[R_K]$.

-In this paper, we take a step towards closing this gap by studying the concentration of regret for a UCBVI-type algorithm in finite-horizon MDPs.
-We show that the tail of the cumulative regret, $P(R_K \ge x)$, admits an explicit, non-asymptotic sub-Gaussian or sub-Weibull bound, depending on the value of $x$ and the instance-dependent $Q^\star$-gap parameter.

-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We study the tail behavior of the cumulative regret $R_K$ for a UCBVI-type algorithm in finite-horizon tabular MDPs under a global $Q^\star$-gap, and derive explicit, instance-dependent sub-Gaussian and sub-Weibull tail bounds for $\mathbb{P}(R_K \ge x)$.
+In this paper, we take a step towards closing this gap by studying the concentration of regret for a model-based UCBVI-type algorithm and a model-free $Q$-learning algorithm in finite-horizon MDPs.
+We show that the tail of the cumulative regret, $\PP(R_K \ge x)$, admits an explicit, non-asymptotic sub-Gaussian or sub-Weibull bound, depending on the value of $x$ and the instance-dependent $Q^\star$-gap parameter.
+Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We study the tail behavior of the cumulative regret $R_K$ for a UCBVI-type algorithm in finite-horizon tabular MDPs under a global $Q^\star$-gap, and derive explicit, instance-dependent sub-Gaussian and sub-Weibull tail bounds for $\PP(R_K \ge x)$.
 Our analysis treats two families of exploration bonuses: a $K$-\emph{dependent} schedule whose bonuses depend on the total number of episodes $K$, and a $K$-\emph{independent} schedule whose bonuses depend only on the current episode index.

 \item For the $K$-dependent scheme, we show that the regret exhibits a sub-Gaussian tail on an intermediate regime of $x$ and a sub-Weibull tail beyond $x>\tilde{\mathcal{O}}\!\big(H^{3/2}K^{(1+\alpha)/2}\big)$, where $\alpha \in [0,1]$ is a tuning parameter.